yogski/awesome-nodejs-rest-api/README.md

 - [superagent](https://www.npmjs.com/package/superagent) : Small progressive client-side HTTP request library, and Node.js module with the same API, supporting many high-level HTTP client features.
 ### Middleware
 ### Logging
+Many things happen inside a REST API service.
+In many cases, it is important to know when exactly something happens, written as records.
+It can be helpful for tracking errors, tracing fraud, or serving as data source for further analysis.
+That is the job of logging feature, and you can find suitable one for your project here.
 - [bunyan](https://www.npmjs.com/package/bunyan) : A simple and fast JSON logging library for node.js services:
 - [log4js-node](https://www.npmjs.com/package/log4js) : This is a conversion of the log4js framework to work with node.
 - [pino](https://www.npmjs.com/package/pino) : Very low overhead Node.js logger.